wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *title*
 	  - the title of the window box
+	  - optional
+	  - ' '
 	* - *question*
 	  - the question / additional details adressed to the user
+	  - optional
+	  - ' '
 	* - *original*
-	  - the initialcontent of the input text area
+	  - the initial content of the input text area
+	  - optional
+	  - ' '
 	* - *action*
 	  - the action to perform
+	  - optional
+	  - ' '
 	* - *values = {}*
-	  - empty object; the parameter is not mandatory when you call this function, its purpose being to insert the value of a variable in a translated text
+	  - empty object, can be used to insert the value of a variable in a translated text
+	  - optional
+	  - {}

 For example, let's try to open a customized prompt when the user chooses to rename a project.